Family Educational Rights & Privacy Act (FERPA)

 - Notification to Phi Theta Kappa Honor Society and other academic honor societies for students who are eligible to be considered for membership.

-Additionally, name, address, phone number, date and place of birth, level of education, most recently attended college, field of study, and degree(s) received of students may be released to military recruiters upon request in accordance with the Solomon Amendment.
+Additionally, name, address, phone number, date and place of birth, level of education, most recently attended college, the field of study, and degree(s) received of students may be released to military recruiters upon request in accordance with the Solomon Amendment.
 All other information contained in student records is considered private and not open to the public without the student’s written consent.
 Students who do not want their directory/public information released to third parties or students who do not want to be listed in the College online e-Directory should complete a form to suppress directory information available online or at the Office of Registration and Records Office by the first day of the semester.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: